Floral elements ca 1850, new chain

 Old mine cushion cut diamond, old European cut diamond, 750/1000 gold 18 k

-The name dogwood has been used for a genus of trees and shrubs since 1614.
-This species has been very useful in the past as a substitute for quinine and tea made from the bark was applied to treat pain or fever for generations.
-Dogwood was also used in the production of scarlet inks and dyes.
-Its fruits were called dogberries or houndberries, but the name dogwood can actually be derived from Dagwood,
+Dogwood is the common name for a genus of trees and shrubs since 1614.
+This species has been beneficial in the past as a dye and as a substitute for quinine and tea made from the bark was applied to treat pain or fever for generations.
+The name dogwood comes from Dagwood,

 , an element of the traction of a horse-drawn cart, was also made from the wood and it explains why this earlier name for the tree was used in The Canterbury Tales